 The Missouri Approving Agency for Veterans' Education approves Midwest University for the education of veterans and their eligible dependents, National Guardsmen, and selected Reservists.
-This approving agency has approved a course (s) offered by Midwest University for the education of veterans or eligible persons under the provisions of Selection 3676, Title 38, United States Code, and Title 5, Missouri Code of State Regulations 30-4020.
+This approving agency has approved course(s) offered by Midwest University for the education of veterans or eligible persons under the provisions of Selection 3676, Title 38, United States Code, and Title 5, Missouri Code of State Regulations 30-4020.
 The Veterans Administration determines the eligibility for these benefits.

-For more information, please visit the U.S. Department of Veterans Affairs' (VA)Education and Training page.
-If you have questions: Visit the GI Bill customer service page, to search Frequently Asked Questions or ask a question electronically.
-Call 1-888-GIBILL-1 (1-888-442-4551)
+For more information, please visit the U.S. Department of Veterans Affairs' (VA) Education and Training page.
+If you have questions, visit the GI Bill customer service page to search their Frequently Asked Questions or ask a question electronically.
+You can also call 1-888-GIBILL-1 (1-888-442-4551).